How Much Does Radiant Floor Heating Cost?

 While radiant floor heating can be used with most types of floors, it will cost more to install the system under certain kinds of floors.
 For example, installing radiant heating under laminate and hardwood is the least expensive option, averaging $17.50 per square foot installed.
 Concrete radiant floor heating is also relatively inexpensive at $22.50 per square foot.
 Installing radiant flooring beneath floor made from tile and ceiling panels is at the top end of the price range, costing $30 and $55 per square foot respectively.

-There are two basic types of radiant floor heating: electric and hydronic.
-Electric systems cost between $8 and $15 per square foot installed, while hydronic systems average between $6 and $20 per square foot.
+The two most common types of underfloor heating systems are electric and hydronic.
+Electric systems cost between $19,000 and $36,000, while hydronic radiant floor heating systems average between $19,000 and $48,000.
 The ability to install the electric system as mats contributes to its lower cost.
 However, when it comes to operating costs, the hydronic system costs less to run because water retains heat for an extended period.
 Other options include geothermal, solar, and propane.

 The biggest percentage of radiant flooring cost is labor, which typically costs between $550 and $2,500 in total.
 Labor costs can be vastly different around the country, increasing the price considerably.

 Those who live in a remote area or at a great distance from the contractor’s headquarters may have to pay more for the installation because the contractor has to transport laborers and materials.
 If the contractor is located a significant distance from the materials supplier, that could also affect the price.